alykoshin/gmail-send/README.md

 ## Demo example

 ````
-'use strict';

-// file credentials.json looks like following:
-//
-// {
-//   "user": "user@gmail.com",
-//   "pass": "abcdefghijklmnop"
-// }
-//
-// You may use credentials.json.example to add you own user/pass and rename to credentials.json
-//
-var credentials = require('./credentials.json');

-// Require'ing module and setting default options
+// Require the module and set default options
 var send = require('gmail-send')({
-  user: credentials.user,           // Your GMail account used to send emails
+  user: 'user@gmail.com',      // Your GMail account used to send emails
-  pass: credentials.pass,           // Application-specific password
+  pass: 'abcdefghijklmnop',    // Application-specific password
-  to:   credentials.user,           // Send to yourself
+  to:   'user@gmail.com',      // Send to yourself
-  // from:    credentials.user         // from: by default equals to user
+  // from:   'user@gmail.com'  // from: by default equals to user
-  // replyTo: credentials.user         // replyTo: by default undefined
+  // replyTo:'user@gmail.com'  // replyTo: by default undefined
   subject: 'test subject',
   text:    'test text'
 });

-var file = './demo.js';
+var file = './demo.js';        // File to attach

 // Override any default option and send email

-send({ // Overriding default parameters
+send({
-  subject: 'attached file',
+  subject: 'attached '+file,   // Override value set as default
   files: [file]
 }, function (err, res) {
   console.log('send(): err:', err, '; res:', res);
 });
 ````

-You can find this example in ````./demo/demo.js```` (you'll need to add ````credential.json```` in order to run it)
+You can find the working example in ````./demo/demo.js```` (you'll need to set your user/pass in  ````credential.json.example```` and rename to ````credential.json```` in order to run it)

 # Links to package pages:
 [github.com](https://github.com/alykoshin/gmail-send)